 Foreign person.
-Backup withholding and information reporting are not required for payments of U.S. source OID, interest, or proceeds from sale or redemption of an OID instrument if the payee has given the broker or middleman proof (generally a Form W-8 or an acceptable substitute) that the payee is a foreign person.
+Backup withholding and information reporting are not required for payments of U.S.-source OID, interest, or proceeds from sale or redemption of an OID instrument if the payee has given the broker or other middleman proof (generally a Form W-8 or an acceptable substitute) that the payee is a foreign person.
 A U.S. resident is not a foreign person.
+Under these regulations, for proof of the payee's foreign status, a broker or other middleman can rely on Form W-8 or on documentary evidence for payments made outside the United States to an offshore account or, in case of broker proceeds, a sale effected outside the United States.
 Form W-8 does not relieve a broker from information reporting and backup withholding if the broker actually knows the payee is a U.S. person.

-For information about the 30% withholding tax that may apply to payments of U.S. source OID or interest to foreign persons, see Publication 515.
+For information about the 30% withholding tax that may apply to payments of U.S.-source OID or interest to foreign persons, see Publication 515.

-Backup withholding and information reporting are not required for payments of foreign source OID and interest made outside the United States.
-However, if the payments are made inside the United States, the requirements for backup withholding and information reporting will apply unless the payee has given the broker or middleman a Form W-8 or acceptable substitute as proof that the payee is a foreign person.
+Backup withholding and information reporting are not required for payments of foreign-source OID and interest made outside the United States.
+However, if the payments are made inside the United States, the requirements for backup withholding and information reporting will apply unless the payee has given the broker or other middleman a Form W-8 or acceptable substitute as proof that the payee is a foreign person.

-See sections 35a.9999-3,-3A,-4, and -5 of the regulations for more information about backup withholding and information reporting on foreign source amounts or payments to foreign persons.
+See sections 35a.9999-3,-3A,-4, and -5 of the regulations for more information about backup withholding and information reporting on foreign-source amounts or payments to foreign persons.